 Our Center provides research, education and outreach programs to explore complex systems such as Innovation, Food, Communications, and Healthcare.
 We run regular educational seminars and workshops to enable Systems Thinking.
 We identify and support youth who demonstrate their ability to innovate integrating multiple systems: product development, business and customer service.

-The main research goal at the International Center for Integrative Systems is to explore & develop new methodologies in the areas of Media & Telecommunication Infrastructure, Arts, Art Forms & Culture, Healthcare, Transportation Systems and Innovation & Governance Systems.
+The main research goal at the International Center for Integrative Systems is to explore & develop new methodologies in the areas of Media & Telecommunication Infrastructure, Arts, Art Forms & Culture, Healthcare, Transportation Systems and Innovation & Governance Systems and Election & Voting Systems.

 The International Center for Integrative Systems believes in a shared set of resources that our community of researchers can use to advance research quicker rather than each researcher competing and reinventing resources for themselves.
 To this end, we have created and developed resources that are necessary for any researcher to advance their scientific work.